Spinoza Prize winners 1996-2016

-The Spinoza Prize was introduced in 1995 and has been awarded to 77 researchers over the past two decades.Five of these were associated with the University of Groningen:
+The Spinoza Prize was introduced in 1995 and has been awarded to many researchers over the past two decades.These prize winners were associated with the University of Groningen:

 2015: Prof Cisca Wijmenga

 Cisca Wijmenga (1964) has been Professor of Human Genetics at the University Medical Center Groningen and the University of Groningen since 2007.
 Prior to that she was a professor at the University of Utrecht.
 She studied biology at the University of Groningen and was awarded her PhD cum laude by the University of Leiden in 1993.
 During the early years of her career she became fascinated by the vast amount of information held in DNA.
 She worked also as a postdoc in the laboratory of the American geneticist Francis Collins, who at the time was leading the Human Genome Project, the consortium that was the first to decipher the human genome.